citiesense/docs/pages/09-Teams.md

 __Step 2__
-Fill in the user's details and an invitation will be emailed to the new teammate.
+Fill in the user's details so that an invitation can be emailed to the new teammate.

  __Step 3__